adblockplus/testpages.adblockplus.org/README.md

 Test pages should now be accessible at http://localhost:5001.

+Note: The local testpages server does not have sitescripts enabled, that's why the Sitekey test is expected to fail.

 For more information and usage instructions see [CMS documentation](https://gitlab.com/eyeo/websites/cms/-/blob/master/README.md).

 ### Local page tests run